node-red/node-red/CONTRIBUTING.md

 If possible, include the relevant part of your flow.
 To do this, select the relevant nodes, press Ctrl-E and copy the flow data from the Export dialog.

+At a minimum, please include:

+ - Version of Node-RED - either release number if you downloaded a zip, or the first few lines of `git log` if you are cloning the repository directly.
+ - Version of node.js - what does `node -v` say?

 ## New features

 For feature requests, please raise them on the [mailing list](https://groups.google.com/forum/#!forum/node-red).